altocodenl/TODIS/readme.md

 This framework also allows us to go beyond the concept of state as a special type of data.
 If the "system" is a part of the dataspace, the state of the system (or of a subsystem) is also a part of the dataspace.
 Everything exists within the same dataspace, so the data in the system is indistinguishable (or rather, integrated) with the rest of the system.

 We have covered a lot of ground in this pillar.
-In a nutshell: we have found that the combination of a call and a response can express computation at any level; that calls can be triggered by other calls, establishing a causal chain of computation, since a call can be said to cause a response as well as the calls required by that response to be done.
-And, most importantly, that a call and a response can be expressed using data.
-We can now use data itself to express changes to our data.
+In a nutshell, we have found that the combination of a call and a response can express change at any level.
+And that it is possible to express change through data itself.

-In the next pillar, we will see how we can express any logic as a sequence (list) of calls and responses.
+In the next pillar, we will understand logic, which is what happens between a call and a response.

-### Pillar 4: logic is a sequence of calls
+### Pillar 4: Logic is what happens between call and response

-We're ready now to tackle the building blocks of any logic that we may need to express in a DIS.
-Logic is also usually called *code*, a term which comes from [machine code](https://en.wikipedia.org/wiki/Machine_code).

 **DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); everything below this message has to undergo intense transformations to achieve a more stable shape.
 Below are very roughly sketched areas.
 They are quite unreadable.
 If they don't make sense to you, it's likely because they don't make sense at all, yet.**

+logic is what transforms a call into a response.

+@ destination message
+= response

+reference is the destination. the reference doesn't refer to itself.

+reference without message is the simplest type of reference, normally understood as a variable. a longer path is just accessing deeper in the reference. but the interesting logic is in how the top-level reference is resolved.

+sequence: one after the other; the response can be either the last value or all of them.

+We're ready now to tackle the building blocks of any logic that we may need to express in a DIS.
+Logic is also usually called *code*, a term which comes from [machine code](https://en.wikipedia.org/wiki/Machine_code).

 This pillar introduces five elements for building logic:

-0. Reference
-1. Logic as sequences of calls.
+1. Reference as destination of a call.
+2. Sequence as definition of a call.
-2. Conditionals as forks that allow choice between sequences.
+2. Conditional as choice between sequences.
-3. Loops as recursive conditionals.
+3. Loop as conditional repetition.
-4. Errors as conditional responses.
+4. Error as conditional response.

-If fourdata uses four elements to represent data, here we've also found four building blocks to construct all logic.
-We'll first do a quick overview of all four of them; we'll then go through each of them in more detail.
+If fourdata uses four elements to represent data, here we've found five building blocks to construct all logic.
+We'll first do a quick overview of all five of them; we'll then go through each of them in more detail.

-The first two are essential, irreducible.
+The first three are essential, irreducible.
+- Without reference, we have no way to represent a destination.
+If every value in the dataspace refers only to itself, then we cannot establish relationships between parts of the system.
 - Without a sequence, without ["keeping on keeping on"](https://en.wikipedia.org/wiki/Keep_On_Keeping_On), our DIS would run out of gas and not keep on performing operations once it completed one.
 - Without being able to choose one path or the other based on a condition (which is some data, a part of the dataspace), our DIS would always be doing the same calls, no matter what those calls responded.
 Without conditionals, our logic would always do the same thing, every time.

 Consider a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine), which is a fundamental way to understand computation.
 The machine works like this:

 - There's always a current *state of mind*, called the *current configuration*.
-You could think of this as a call.
+You could think of this as the destination of our call, which is a *reference*.
 - There's a symbol being read from a tape.
 You could think of this as the message sent in a call.

 ```